 If you have any information about counterfeit goods please contact Staffordshire Trading Standards Confidential on 01785 330356.

 You can also report your intelligence on fake goods on the Trading Standards Authorities web site.

-The IP Crime Group has produced a handy tool kit explaining how you can prevent your business suffering from counterfeiting and piracy.
+The IP Crime Group has produced a video explaining how you can prevent your business suffering from counterfeiting and piracy.